fsprojects/FAKE/help/markdown/fake-template.md

 to install or update the template.

 ## Usage
-After you installed the template you can setup FAKE by running:
+After you have installed the template you can setup FAKE by running:
 <pre><code class="lang-bash">
 dotnet new fake
 </code></pre>
-This will create a default `build.fsx` file, a `paket.dependencies` file used to mangage your build dependencies and two shell scripts `fake.sh` and `fake.cmd`.
+This will create a default `build.fsx` file and two shell scripts `fake.sh` and `fake.cmd`.
 The shell scripts are used to bootstrap and run FAKE.
 All of the arguments are passed directly to FAKE so you can run:
 <pre><code class="lang-bash">
 .\fake.cmd build
 </code></pre>